Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 ### 1.6.
 The `StageGraph` and Parameter Dependencies

 The `StageGraph` class is not just a passive representation of the pipeline's structure; it's an intelligent model of the data and parameter flow.
-Its responsibilities extend beyond simple validation to include the resolution of implicit parameter dependencies, ensuring the framework's execution engine receives a complete and accurate picture of each task's provenance.
+Its responsibilities extend beyond simple validation to include the resolution of effective parameter dependencies, ensuring the framework's execution engine receives a complete and accurate picture of each task's provenance.

 #### The `StageGraph`'s Core Responsibility

 The `StageGraph` object’s primary purpose is to provide a comprehensive and immutable model of the pipeline's computational graph.
 It ensures the graph's structural integrity and resolves all parameters that influence each stage, whether they are explicitly declared by the user or implicitly inherited through dependencies.

-Specifically, the `StageGraph` constructor performs a crucial preprocessing step: for every stage, it computes a complete list of its *implicit parameters* by combining the parameters explicitly listed in a stage's `.params` field with all parameters from all of its upstream dependencies.
+Specifically, the `StageGraph` constructor performs a crucial preprocessing step: for every stage, it computes a complete list of its *effective parameters* by combining the parameters explicitly listed in a stage's `.params` field with all parameters from all of its upstream dependencies.

-#### The Algorithm for Implicit Dependency Resolution
+#### The Algorithm for Effective Dependency Resolution

-The `StageGraph` constructor performs a traversal of the graph to build a complete list of implicit parameters for each stage.
+The `StageGraph` constructor performs a traversal of the graph to build a complete list of effective parameters for each stage.
 The algorithm works as follows:

-1. **Initialize:** For each stage, a list of its implicit parameters is initialized to contain the union of all parameters explicitly declared in the stage's `.params` field.
+1. **Initialize:** For each stage, a list of its effective parameters is initialized to contain the union of all parameters explicitly declared in the stage's `.params` field.

 2. **Iterate and Aggregate:** The algorithm iterates through the stages in a reverse topological sort order (from outputs to inputs).
 For each stage:
-    * It retrieves the implicit parameters of all its direct successors (stages that depend on it).
+    * It retrieves the effective parameters of all its direct successors (stages that depend on it).
-    * It adds these parameters to the implicit parameter list of the current stage.
+    * It adds these parameters to the effective parameter list of the current stage.

 This process ensures that by the time the algorithm reaches a given stage, all parameters from its entire downstream subtree have been propagated back and aggregated.
-The result is an immutable property in the `StageGraph` class called `implicit_params`, which is a map where each key is a stage name and each value is a cell array of all parameter names—both explicit and implicit—that influence that stage's computation.
+The result is an immutable property in the `StageGraph` class called `effective_params`, which is a map where each key is a stage name and each value is a cell array of all parameter names—both explicit and effective—that influence that stage's computation.

 #### Intended Use

-This pre-computed `implicit_params` map is intended to be used by the framework's scheduling and hashing components.
+This pre-computed `effective_params` map is intended to be used by the framework's scheduling and hashing components.
 When generating the unique tasks for a stage, this map ensures that the correct parameter space is considered, capturing all upstream dependencies.
 Similarly, when computing the `Provenance Hash`, this map is used to ensure that the hash is derived from the complete set of influencing parameters, guaranteeing that any change to an upstream parameter will correctly invalidate the cache for all affected downstream stages.

 However, the framework will still honor the user's explicit `.params` list when executing the stage function itself, passing only those declared parameters to maintain a clean and decoupled interface for the scientific components.